-AS 💢 BABA 🗕 SEPTEMBER 2022 CURRENT AFFAIRS MAGAZ CRISPR is short for Clustered Regularly Interspaced Short Palindromic Repeats, which is reference to the clustered and repetitive sequences of DNA found in bacteria, whose natura mechanism to fight some viral diseases is replicated in this gene-editing tool.
-It opens up the possibility of 'correcting' genetic information to cure diseases, preven physical deformities or to even produce cosmetic enhancements.
-Jennifer Doudna and Emmanuelle Charpentier won the Nobel prize for chemistry in 2020 regarding CRISPR.
-WITH CRISPR Cas9 enzyme DNA Guide RNA Matching DNA Guide RNA Matching DNA Guide RNA An enzyme called Cas9 Statt Briefs a section of the briefs as section briefs as sectin briefs as section briefs as section briefs Applications: Permanent cure to many diseases such as genetic diseases caused by unwanted changes or mutations in genes like sickle cell anaemia, eye diseases including colour blindness, several types of cancer, diabetes, HIV, and liver and heart diseases or hereditary Cure to deformities: arising out of abnormalities in gene sequences, like stunted or slow growth, speech disorders, or inability to stand or walk.
+SEPTEMBER 2022 CURRENT AFFAIRS MAGAZ CRISPR is short for Clustered Regularly Interspaced Short Palindromic Repeats, which is reference to the clustered and repetitive sequences of DNA found in bacteria, whose natural mechanism to fight some viral diseases is replicated in this gene-editing tool.
+It opens up the possibility of 'correcting' genetic information to cure diseases, prever physical deformities or to even produce cosmetic enhancements.
+Jennifer Doudna and Emmanuelle Charpentier won the Nobel prize for chemistry in 202 regarding CRISPR.
+A Repair and edit the DNA Machinery inside cell rushes to fix broken DNA.
+Repair process uses similar-booking, unbroken piece of DNA as template to stirch broken pieces together.
+Tailor made DNA can be put in cell, tricking machinery into using engineered DNA as temp.
+The NT Permanent cure to many diseases such as genetic diseases caused by unwanted changes of mutations in genes like sickle cell anaemia, eye diseases including colour blindness, several types of cancer, diabetes, HIV, and liver and heart diseases or hereditary Cure to deformities: arising out of abnormalities in gene sequences, like stunted or slow growth, speech disorders, or inability to stand or walk.
 Therapeutic solutions: Not in the form of a pill or drug.
-Instead, some cells of every patien are extracted, the genes are edited in the laboratory, and the corrected genes are then reinjected into the patient.
+Instead, some cells of every patier are extracted, the genes are edited in the laboratory, and the corrected genes are then reinjected into the patient.
 The changes made are not passed on to the offspring Agriculture: to help develop genetically modified variants with specific desirable traits.
-NASA's DART Double Asteroid Redirection Test) mission In news: NASA's DART (Double Asteroid Redirection Test) mission will be humanity's 1st planetar defence system test (i.e., using defence technology in a civilian mission) to protect Earth from asteroids that could pose a threat to it in the future.
-About DART mission: Aim of the mission is to understand shape and composition of the asteroid based on the change in its orbit and based on the ejected material.
-DART weighs around 600 kilograms DART will target Didymos till about 50 minutes before impact.
+NASA's DART Double Asteroid Redirection Test) mission In news: NASA's DART (Double Asteroid Redirection Test) mission will be humanity's 1 st planetar defence system test (i.e., using defence technology in a civilian mission) to protect Earth from asteroids that could pose a threat to it in the future.
+About DART mission: Aim of the mission is to understand shape and composition of the asteroid DART will target Didymos till about 50 minutes before impact.
 Other technologies like th DRACO camera and Roll-Out Solar Arrays (ROSA) will also be tested for future space exploration.
 Dimorphos: It is 160-metre-wide and orbits the much larger asteroid Didymos (about 78 metres wide).
 It poses no actual threat to Earth.
 Telescopes in use: Webb Telescope, Hubble and a CubeSat called LICIACube to tak measurements of the changes in the system and transmit back images.
 DRACO, or Didymos Reconnaissance and Asteroid Camera for Optical navigation is a high resolution camera to capture images of Didymos and Dimorphos while simultaneousl supporting DART's autonomous guidance system.
 Tt takes 38 seconds for one-wa communication.
-CubeSat, LICIACube is built by Italian space agency, has 2 cameras and operate autonomously.
+CubeSat, LICIACube is built by Italian space agency, has 2 cameras and operate